top of page

 A: We are usually full with tube rentals and unable to shuttle personal tubes.
 We also do not recommend personal tubes for this area of the creek as it is a very shallow float with potential to drag.
 Our tubes are made from commercial-quality PVC and are twice as durable as the best ones sold in retail stores.

-Q: Can I fish/smoke/bring my dog while tubing?
+Q: Can I fish or smoke while tubing?